 🌶What to serve with spicy honey

-- Drizzle on breakfast sandwiches and biscuits.
+- Drizzle on breakfast sandwiches, biscuits, and these sweet honey cornbread muffins!

 - Enjoy on charcuterie boards or a cheese plate as a spicy kick with meats and cheeses.